-During the past year we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic or synthetic organic the contaminants.
-The table below shows only those contaminants that were detected in the water.
-The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
+During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic organic, or synthetic organic organic, the vater requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.